Bam1010yod/TradingDashboard/project-status.md

 - Do not overload me with multiple blocks of code all at once
 - Always include the exact full file path when I need to create new files
 - Be explicit about file locations and command line instructions
+- After completing a task, I will show you a list of newly created files to verify correct locations
+- After task completion, we will run system tests to ensure everything is functioning properly

+## Post-Task Verification
+For each completed task:
+1. Run 'dir [new_directory] /s /b' to verify new files are in the correct location
+2. Run appropriate system tests (when applicable):
+   - For server components: 'npm test' or 'node server.js' to verify functionality
+   - For database updates: Verify MongoDB connections and data integrity
+   - For API endpoints: Test with Postman or curl commands

 ## Project Structure
 The project is organized in a modular architecture with server components.